elizabethnewman/hessQuik/paper/paper.md

 # Summary
-`hessQuik` provides efficient methods of computing second-order derivatives (Hessians) with respect to the inputs of (parameterized) functions formed via composition, such as neural networks, without automatic differentiation (AD).
-In general, Hessians are challenging to compute efficiently with AD and cumbersome to derive and debug analytically.
+`hessQuik` is a lightweight repository for fast, automatic differentiation (AD)-free computation of second-order derivatives (Hessians) with respect to the inputs of compositions of functions (layers).
+Hessians are notoriously challenging to compute efficiently with AD and cumbersome to derive and debug analytically.
 Hence, many algorithms approximate Hessian information, resulting in suboptimal performance.
-To address these challenges of second-order derivative computation, `hessQuik` provides efficient, analytic Hessians with GPU acceleration for a variety of network layers that can be used seamlessly with PyTorch.
-The package is user-friendly and flexible by design -- users can construct many-layered networks with a variety of layer types, including fully-connected layers, residual layers, and input convex layers, and use various nonlinear activation functions, including hyperbolic tangent, sigmoid, and quadratic.
+To address these challenges, `hessQuik` implements analytic Hessians with GPU acceleration that can be used seamlessly with PyTorch. 'hessQuik' is flexible and user-friendly by design - users can construct many-layered functions with a variety of layer types and activation functions.

 # Statement of need

-Deep neural networks (DNNs), and other composition-based functions, have become a staple of data science, garnering state-of-the-art results in, e.g., image classification and speech recognition, and gaining widespread use in the scientific community, particularly as surrogate models to replace expensive computations.
+Deep neural networks (DNNs) and other composition-based functions have become a staple of data science, garnering state-of-the-art results in, e.g., image classification and speech recognition, and gaining widespread use in the scientific community, particularly as surrogate models to replace expensive computations.
 The unrivaled universality and success of DNNs is due, in part, to the convenience of automatic differentiation (AD) which enables users to compute derivatives of complex functions without an explicit formula.
 Despite being a powerful tool to compute gradients, AD encounters computational obstacles when computing second-order derivatives.
 Knowledge of second-order derivatives is paramount in many growing fields, such as physics-informed neural networks (PINNs) [@Raissi:2019hv], mean-field games [@Ruthotto9183], generative modeling [@ruthotto2021introduction], and adversarial learning [@papernot2016limitations].
 In addition, second-order derivative information can provide insight into the optimization problem solved to form a good DNN model [@olearyroseberry2020illposedness]. `hessQuik` addresses these challenges of computing second-order derivatives

 # The Chain Rule for Composed Functions